Mi5sssss/Mi5sssss.GitHub.io/_posts/2026-07-23-pretraining-the-death-of-chinchilla.md

 <p style="margin-top:-4px; font-size:14px;"><a href="/pretraining/05-scaling-laws.html" target="_blank" rel="noopener">Open this figure in a new tab</a></p>

-Now do the amortization, which is the argument the fab post makes in its own terms.
-A tiny, permanent, per request saving multiplied across the entire deployed life of a model dwarfs a one time training penalty of a few percent of loss.
-So the rational move is to leave the compute optimal point on purpose, train a smaller model far past the point of training efficiency, and bank the serving savings forever.
-This is why the frontier trains small models on absurd token counts.
-It is not a machine learning result at all.
-It is an amortization decision made against an inference bill, which is to say it is the semiconductor economics of the fab post wearing a scaling laws costume.
-Chinchilla answered the training compute question correctly and then the world stopped asking that question.
+The amortization rests on semiconductor economics.
+A small, permanent, per request saving multiplied across the entire deployed life of a model outweighs a one time training penalty of a few percent of loss.
+The rational move is to leave the compute optimal point on purpose, train a smaller model well past the point of training efficiency, and keep the serving savings.
+This is why the frontier trains small models on very large token counts.
+The reasoning is closer to amortization than to model quality.
+A one time training cost is spread against the inference bill across the enormous number of requests the model will serve.
+Chinchilla answered the training compute question correctly, and then the field stopped asking that question.

-There is also a new axis that did not exist when Chinchilla was written.
-Test time compute, the reasoning models that generate long chains of thought before answering, buys capability at inference time rather than baking all of it in during pretraining.
-It partially substitutes for pretraining scale, and it shifts the hardware demand toward the low latency, memory bound serving regime the roofline experiment showed running at a fraction of peak.
-The scaling picture is no longer a single knob.
-It is at least three, and the compute optimal recipe only ever described one of them.
+A new axis has appeared that did not exist when Chinchilla was written.
+Test time compute, the reasoning models that generate long chains of thought before answering, buys capability at inference time instead of baking all of it in during pretraining.
+It partially substitutes for pretraining scale, and it shifts the hardware demand toward the low latency, memory bound serving regime that runs at a fraction of peak throughput.
+The scaling picture now involves at least three knobs, and the compute optimal recipe only ever described one of them.

 ---

-## Emergence is mostly a mirage
+## Why emergence is mostly a measurement artifact

-The other romantic idea in scaling is emergence, the claim that qualitatively new abilities appear suddenly and unpredictably once a model crosses a size threshold.
-It is a thrilling story and it launched a thousand think pieces.
-It is also, in large part, a measurement artifact, and you can reproduce the illusion in a few lines.
+A second idea in scaling is emergence, the claim that qualitatively new abilities appear suddenly and unpredictably once a model crosses a size threshold.
+It has been widely reported.
+It is also, in large part, a measurement artifact, and the effect can be reproduced in a few lines.

-The interactive figure below models a per token correctness probability that improves perfectly smoothly with scale, nothing sudden anywhere in the ground truth.
-Then it scores that smooth improvement two ways.
-Per token accuracy, which climbs smoothly and boringly from 0.1 to 0.96.
-And exact match accuracy over a twenty token answer, which requires every token to be right at once.
-The exact match number stays near zero while per token accuracy is merely good, then leaps from essentially zero toward one over a single scale step.
-That leap is the celebrated emergent ability, and it is nothing but a smooth number raised to a high power.
-Schaeffer and colleagues made this argument carefully in 2023, and the toy reproduces its spine.
-Change from an all or nothing metric to one that gives partial credit and the cliff dissolves back into the smooth slope it always was.
+The figure below models a per token correctness probability that improves smoothly with scale, with nothing sudden in the ground truth.
+It then scores that smooth improvement two ways.
+Per token accuracy climbs steadily from 0.1 to 0.96.
+Exact match accuracy over a twenty token answer, which requires every token to be right at once, behaves differently.
+The exact match number stays near zero while per token accuracy is only moderate, then rises from near zero toward one over a single scale step.
+That rise is the reported emergent ability, and it is a smooth number raised to a high power.
+Schaeffer and colleagues made this argument in 2023, and the toy model reproduces it.
+Switching from an all or nothing metric to one that gives partial credit returns the sharp step to the smooth slope underneath.

 <iframe class="pf-frame" src="/pretraining/12-emergence-mirage.html" title="Interactive figure.
 Emergence as a mirage" loading="lazy" style="width:100%; height:800px; border:1px solid #ddd; border-radius:8px;"></iframe>